Whatever we expect with confidence becomes our own self-fulfilling prophecy.

 Being adventurous isn’t easy for the person who has close ties to his/her comfort zone.
 However, adventure always begins with a curious mind, and therefore cultivating curiosity is certainly a great place to start.

-Curiosity is what will encourage you to step beyond your comfort zone, to take risks and chances.
+Curiosity is what will encourage you to step outside your comfort zone, to take risks and chances.
 It is the one thing that will open your mind to new possibilities and perspectives.
-And of course curiosity begins with the act of asking effective questions.
-The more questions you ask about what exists outside your comfort zone, the more curious you will become.
-And with more curiosity, you will naturally develop a more adventurous spirit, which is of course a requirement for developing self-confidence.
+And of course, curiosity begins with the act of asking effective questions.
+The more questions you ask about what exists outside of your comfort zone, the more curious you will become.
+And with more curiosity, you will naturally develop a more adventurous spirit, which is, of course, a requirement for developing self-confidence.

 Set Achievable Goals